loveisfoss/building_begonia_eos/README.md

 ```

 ## swap
-Remember that building and android rom is a memory demanding process.
+Remember that building an android rom is a memory demanding process.
 Enable swap on your system in order not to face problems while building!